donofny/appointment-app/README.md

 browse http://localhost:4200

-For a smoother experience, sign in using
+For a smooth testing experience, sign in using

 username: Bob